books & tools

 If you’re listening to a podcast all about better work, life and balance – then I’m going to bet that you’re a go-getter on a mission to get things done.

-That’s why it’s not surprising to me that one of the most requested episode topics that I get from members of the It’s About Time podcast community is goal setting – specifically how to set SMART goals.
+That’s why it’s not surprising to me that one of the most requested episode topics that I get from members of the It’s About Time Academy is goal setting – specifically how to set SMART goals.

 Although this episode is airing in early 2021 – anytime is a good time to refresh, revamp and revisit our goals.
 And if you realize you haven’t exactly articulated your goals – what you’re working toward in your personal or professional life – then you’re also in the right place.